kabanero-io/kabanero-pipelines/docs/Curation.md

         url: https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz
 ```

-Alternatively, you can specify the pipelines archive under individual stack section(s).
-This will result in the the pipelines in the archive getting associated with these application stack(s).
+As an alternative, you can specify the pipelines archive under individual stack section(s).
+Doing this results in the pipelines in the archive being associated with these application stack(s).